u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Indeed this is all-too familiar for most scientists, and this became the de-facto system everyone participates in.

-While this kind of a system has some good, it's also led to a number of issues.
+And so, journals and publishers, once useful and serving an important need, have gradually morphed the system with universities and federal funding into something with a number of issues:

 - The creation of silos of information that are not interoperable between research institutes and labs
 - A disincentive to publish important findings.
 Why share something as soon as you have it, if you can mine it for a little more to get ahead of someone else? *(This one I've witnessed first hand when I was doing research)*